-Before we go there, though, we should note that each of these three lines has a pull up resister (R43, R44, R45) to +5V.
+Before we go there, though, we should note that each of these three lines has a pull up resistor (R43, R44, R45) to +5V.
 Notice that the labels have a bar across the top.
 In text we put a slash before the name (i.e. /CHAREN) to indicate the bar.
 The bar means they are active when pulled low.
 So, CHAREN, (we'll get to what that means shortly,) is activated when this pin is pulled low.
-But the pull–up resisters default them to be high.
-It may seem a bit strange to see these here, though, because these lines are hard–wired to the CPU's port.
-Why would they need pull–ups?
+But the pull-up resistors default them to be high.
+It may seem a bit strange to see these here, though, because these lines are hard-wired to the CPU's port.
+Why would they need pull-ups?

 I'm going out on a limb here to guess that they handle the situation (the useless situation?) where someone sets the 6510's data direction register to make these three bits inputs rather than outputs.
 If these 3 bits were set as inputs, the pull-ups would kick in, deactivating LORAM, HIRAM and CHAREN, and simultaneously causing those input bits on the CPU's data register to read as high.

 I have since discovered and discussed the reason why these pull-up resistors are here.
 Read more about about this in the post: Load and Run from 6502 ASM.